-The metric label section within the configuration of many Performance tiles (not Heatmap and Scalar tiles) (see How to use the Performance tile) in v4.8 and above allows you to specify metric units, which are then shown on the y-axis and hover value.
+The metric label section within the configuration of Performance tiles (see How to use the Performance tile) in v4.8 and above allows you to specify metric units, which are then shown on the y-axis and hover value.

 While SCOM does not return the units, such as % or MB, the metric name often includes the units.